Net Promoter Score NPS Glossary

 The score is then determined by subtracting the percentage of customers who are detractors from the percentage who are your promoters.
 What is generated is a score on the -100 to 100 scale called the Net Promoter Score.

-Understanding NPS is a great starting point for learning more about the health of your business.
+Understanding NPS is a great starting point for learning more about your business’s health.
 To find out more, you can read up on our Brand Tracking services and dashboards, BrandVision, which uses 9 Key Metrics (NPS included) as a way to understand your Brand Equity.